younyokel/charcoal-webui-theme/README.md

 2. Create the file `user.css` in your stable-diffusion-webui directory
 3. Copy the contents of the desired flavor into `user.css`
 4. Restart the Web UI or click "Reload UI" at the bottom of the screen

-## NOTE

-Due to catppuccin naming conventions and limitations in webui's extension names, this extension will come up as "stable-diffusion-webui" in the extension update section.
-I have proposed a solution to WebUI [here](https://github.com/catppuccin/stable-diffusion-webui/issues/5#issuecomment-1420599298), feel free to upvote it increase the chances of this issue being resolved.

 ## 🙋 FAQ